AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast.md

 ```

-Here are some more complex examples of handling activation...
+Then, when the user clicks on your notification, here are some more complex examples of how to handle activation and perform the corresponding action...

 #### [UWP](#tab/uwp)